 David is also the editor of the 3rd edition of The Everything Wine Book (Adams Media, 2014).
 He has his advanced certificate from the Wine and Spirit Education Trust and has been called one of America’s nine most important wine bloggers.

 The keynote speaker at the 2011 Nederburg Rare South African Wine Auction, David speaks regularly at wine events across the world.
 He has appeared on a number of TV and radio programs, including Grape Radio and Wine Crush.
 By day, David is the co-owner and chief operating officer of Keybridge Communications, a DC-based public affairs firm.
-He also serves as president of the American Wine Consumer Coalition, co-chairman of America’s Future Foundation, and auction chair of Heart’s Delight, a wine auction benefitting the American Heart Association.
+He also serves as president of the American Wine Consumer Coalition, co-chairman of America’s Future Foundation, and auction chair of Heart’s Delight, a wine auction benefiting the American Heart Association.

 Follow him on Twitter @terroiristblog.